EdwardA-II/codingexercise-entrada/README.md

 The application includes comprehensive unit tests demonstrating testing best practices:

+### The below scripts are still a work in progress, ensuring you can run it within Docker.

 ```bash
 # Run all tests
 mvn test

 # Run tests with coverage
 mvn test jacoco:report

 ```

+As a temporary alternative, please locate the EntryServiceTest.java class located at: codingexercise-entrada\src\test\java\olis\codingexercise\service\EntryServiceTest.java

+Then run each test case individually or simultaneously in your preferred IDE (IntelliJ, VS Code, Eclipse etc).

 ### Test Coverage
 - **Service Layer**: 100% method coverage with Mockito